 Retrieving on-chain events

-On this page, you’ll learn about how events can be subscribed to or retrieved from a Lisk blockchain.
+On this page, you’ll learn about how events can be subscribed to, or retrieved from a Lisk blockchain.

-The Lisk blockchain generates various events that emit on-chain data.
-The emitted events can either be RPC Events or Blockchain Events.
-The aforementioned events are different in terms of when and how they are generated and also how these events can be accessed.
+The emitted events can either be JSON-RPC or Blockchain events.
+The aforementioned events are different in terms of when and how they are generated, and also how these events can be accessed.

-Lisk makes RPC events accessible to everyone by offering a range of RPC-based events.
+The Lisk API client makes JSON-RPC events easily accessible to everyone.
 These events can be subscribed to by anyone in the network.
-The subscribers can then get real-time information about the subscribed event, for example, the generation of a new block on the network, the addition of a new transaction in the transaction pool, etc. RPC events offered by Lisk can be subscribed to directly by any plugin, external service, or application.
+The subscribers can then get real-time information about the subscribed event, for example, the generation of a new block on the network, the addition of a new transaction in the transaction pool, a round state change event, etc. There are only eight known JSON-RPC events that can be emitted, and these are described in more detail in the events section of the RPC API for the Lisk nodes page.

 The other type of event emitted by Lisk is blockchain events.
 Such events cannot be directly subscribed to with the RPC protocol.
 Blockchain events are usually emitted at a modular level, during block execution and they reside in the event log.
 The event log keeps the blockchain events emitted from the latest set of blocks.
 Blockchain events can have information about a successful or failed transaction, among other information.
 For more information on events and events root, see LIP 65.